-To safeguard the University community, increase crime awareness, and meet our emergency notification commitments (subject to the availability of accurate information), UMB Alerts shall be distributed as soon as possible following a reported incident.
+To safeguard the University community, increase crime awareness, and meet our emergency notification commitments (subject to the availability of accurate information), UMB Alerts shall be distributed as soon as possible following a reported crime.
 The circumstances of any particular situation coupled with the University of Maryland, Baltimore Police Department's (UMBPD) evaluation of the situation/threat potential will dictate the need and manner for the issuance of a crime alert bulletin.

 However, in general, whenever there has been a report of a violent crime or a major property crime on campus and UMBPD is of the opinion that the safety of the University community is at risk, a UMB Alert will be issued.
-The alert process will at a minimum entail a combination of all campus electronic mail postings and electronic posting on the UMBPD webpage at www.umaryland.edu/police.
+The alert process will at a minimum entail a combination of all campus electronic mail postings and electronic postings at umaryland.edu/alerts.
 Physical postings of bulletins in designated University buildings and residential facilities by campus police security personnel may be an option depending upon circumstances.